-This is the easiest, oldest, and most-used fundraising exemption.
-There are no public disclosure or ongoing reporting requirements other then one simple notification called a Form D. There is no limit to the amount you can raise.
+Reg D is the easiest, oldest, and most-used fundraising exemption.
+There are no public disclosure or ongoing reporting requirements other than one simple filing called a Form D. There is also no limit to the amount you can raise.

-Only accredited investors — i.e., rich people — may invest in your company.1
+Only accredited investors — i.e., rich people — can invest in your company.1

-To help you raise more than $1,070,000 per year.
-If your company exceeds the maximum you are allowed to raise under Regulation Crowdfunding, we will move your accredited investors to a Reg D, 506(c) round, and verify their accredited status.
-2 This will give you more room to accept more unaccredited investors in your Regulation Crowdfunding offering.
+To help you raise more than $5M per year.
+If your company exceeds the max you are allowed to raise under Reg CF, we'll move your accredited investors to a Reg D, 506(c) round, and verify their accredited status2.
+This will give you more room to accept more unaccredited investors in your Reg CF offering.
 We do this for free.